f5devcentral/f5-agility-labs-waf/docs/class5/module2/lab5/lab5.rst

         |lab25-2|

     ..
-NOTE:: It's worth mentioning that ASM and Sentinel have more advanced integrations that we will not explore here.
+NOTE:: It's worth mentioning that ASM and Sentinel have more advanced integrations that we will not explore here, for this reason the Site Name and API Key are not used.
 This is mostly due to the logistics of procuring Sentinel accounts for all students attending this lab.
-It's worth mentioning however, that providing an API key will allow you to pull in scan data directly from Sentinel into ASM as well as share ASM site mapping data back to Sentinel in order to improve scanning capabilities.
+This additional functionality provides an API key will allow you to pull in scan data directly from Sentinel into ASM as well as share ASM site mapping data back to Sentinel in order to improve scanning capabilities.

 Task 2 - Import the Scan Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~